 Road Closures in Brighton

-There are currently 20 live road closures within 5 miles of Brighton.
+There are approximately 17 road closures within 5 miles of Brighton today.

 Loading map of Brighton…